garyfleming/beyond-frameworks/beyond-frameworks.md

 ---

-# Chapter XXXX: The New Year's Resolution
+# Chapter 4: The New Year's Resolution

 ---